remorses/spiceflow/server-actions-for-next-pages/README.md

     <br/>
 </div>

-This Next.js plugin let you use something like [Next.js Server Actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions) using the `/pages` directory, letting you call your server functions directly from your client components.
+This Next.js plugin let you use something like [Next.js Server Actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions) with the `/pages` directory, letting you call server functions directly from your client components.

-WIth Server Actions i mean calling your server functions directly in your client components, it does not closely follow the Next.js Server Actions behavior:
+WIth Server Actions i mean calling your functions that run in the server directly in your client components, it does not closely follow the Next.js Server Actions behavior.

 ## Differences with Next.js Server Actions

 - It does not depend on any React canary features, it just turns your server functions into a `fetch` calls in the client
-- It works both inside `pages` and `app` directories
+- It works both inside `pages` and `app` directories components
 - It only works for an entire file (adding `"poor man's use server"` at the top of the file)
-- Server actions files must be inside the `pages/api` directory
+- Server actions files must be inside the `/pages/api` directory
+- It does not work inside `formAction`, you call the function inside `onSubmit` instead
+- and `startTransition` will not track pending state, just use `useState` to track the loading state
 - It's already stable, it's pretty simple concept that does not depend on any React canary features

 ## Installation